AmandaKitSam/traffic-lights/README.md

 - In thirty minute period (as the requirement), both sets of the traffic lights switch lights 6 times.

 - A message will appear on the page at the end of the animation.<br/>
-  "This is the end of the thirty minute period."
+  "This is the end of the traffic lights animation."

 -----------